nicolasdespres/respect-rails/README.md

   * Your documentation will always be up to date with your application.
   * Access the full API documentation.
   * Deployed transparently with your application so you don't have to worry about it.
-* A DSL to group your requests and responses schema by controllers.
+* A DSL to specify your controllers' actions schema (URL, body, headers).

 # Take a tour